-The OCC written exam is now computerized and offered annually during the week of March 6-11 at all Pearson VUE centers.
+The OCC written exam is now computerized and offered this September 24-29 at all Pearson VUE centers.
 However, the examination can be taken during the last two years of the OCC cycle, but you must pass the written exam by the end of your six-year cycle.
-Come to one of our fall courses – either September 13-17 or November 15-19 to jump start your studying.
+Come to one of our fall courses – either September 19-23 or November 14-18 to jump-start your studying.
 Our September course is perfect timing for the fall OCC exam.

-Additionally, you need to complete Practice Performance Assessments (PPA) in a six year OCC cycle.
+Additionally, you need to complete Practice Performance Assessments (PPA) in a six-year OCC cycle.
 More importantly, you must complete 3 PPA modules before you can take your written exam.
-Since these modules take some time to complete, we strongly recommend you begin a module in your first year of your OCC cycle and complete one module every year.
+Since these modules take some time to complete, we strongly recommend you begin a module in the first year of your OCC cycle and complete one module every year.

 CREOG In-service training exam participants

 Well, the exam is not for another eight months.
 If you scored > 200, regardless of your PGY year, you’re in pretty good shape.
 It’s going to get hectic with the end of the residency year coming up and everyone preparing to move up in rank.

 If you scored < 200, you are below the mean.
 Although CREOG will not reveal statistics, we have found that your performance level, regardless of your year, will continue.
 In other words, you PGY3s cannot use the excuse of being post call or on the Oncology service as the reason for poor performance.
 You need to be proactive to improve your score during your chief year.
 If you have scored < 200, or worse yet, < 190, all three years, you need to take corrective measures to improve your test-taking skills.
 To simply study more is probably not the solution.
 Our NEW Test Taking Skills Online Course will teach you the methodology on how to take a test.